MSW Online Option

 Courses are identical to what is taught in the other options, though the courses have been redesigned to fit the online delivery format.
 The courses are web based using our learning management system, D2L, which is similar to systems like “Blackboard.”
 Our 11-week courses are broken into smaller learning modules that require students to be actively engaged in learning about 10 hours per week per course.
 The online curriculum allows students more flexibility as to when they complete the learning modules, though there will be significant work required each week.
 The online course design supports the use of more innovative teaching techniques and more student-directed learning.
 Students will also be expected to periodically participate in online face-to-face meetings with other students and faculty.

-What is the curriculum for Community and Organizational Practice?
+What is the curriculum for Practice and Leadership with Communities and Organizations?

-Community and Organizational Practice prepares students for careers in community practice, human services administration, policy practice, and advocacy.
+Practice and Leadership with Communities and Organizations prepares students for careers in community practice, human services administration, policy practice, and advocacy.
 This is geared toward students who are currently working in the field and want to focus on developing leadership skills (for any kind of setting - clinical or community based) or who have an interest in community practice.
 Community practice includes individual short-term counseling, case management, and advocacy, as well as work with groups of individuals.
 These skills are applicable to many settings, though it will not be the best match for students wanting to focus on developing clinical (mental health) therapy skills.
 A full description of the sequence and a course map of all the courses is linked above.

 How are field placements determined?

-Identifying field placements for students in the Online MSW program will be a collaborative process between the student and the field faculty that is identical to the process in our other programs.
+Identifying field placements for students in the MSW Online Option will be a collaborative process between the student and the field faculty that is identical to the process in our other programs.
 We will work with you to identify suitable agencies in your community that can support your development of social work skills.

 Students currently employed in a social service organization may be interested in the Employed Social Worker Option and more information about the requirements is available at Field Placement with Current Employer.

-More detalied information about the field placement process is available at the general MSW Program Field Education page.
+More detailed information about the field placement process is available at the general MSW Program Field Education page.

-Can I become a Licensed Clinical Social Worker (LCSW) if I focus on Community and Organizational Practice?
+Can I become a Licensed Clinical Social Worker (LCSW) if I focus on Practice and Leadership with Communities and Organizations?

 Will I have regular contact with faculty?